intel/inference-model-manager/management/README.md

 \”requests.memory\”: <string>, \”limits.memory\”: <string>}}
 ```

-Quota parameter is required, but there is an option to pass and empty dictionary instead of resource specification
+Quota parameter is required, but there is an option to pass an empty dictionary instead of resource specification
 (see Create tenant).

 #### List tenants